All Episodes

 How bleak does it look as the year unfolds next year?

-Uh some did retire before the elections, and Pelosi, by the way, has kept a lot of the losers and the retirees out of town during this lame duck.
+And Pelosi, by the way, has kept a lot of the losers and the retirees out of town during this lame duck.

 She didn't even want them there.

-You're seeing a lot of that, by the way, at state levels.
+I do think that significant numbers of retirements or party switches, you're seeing a lot of that, by the way, at state levels.

 People have really forgotten the depth of this defeat.

-So, a lot of it's going to depend on how much Obama can rally these people and re-inspire confidence that they're all going to be back in power relatively soon, a couple of election cycles or what have you.
+So a lot of it's going to depend on how much Obama can rally these people and reinspire confidence that they're all going to be back in power relatively soon, a couple of election cycles or what have you.

-But, I think it's possible you haven't seen the end of the party switchers.
+But I think it's possible you haven't seen the end of the party switchers.

-Just learned that Donovan McNabb will be the third quarterback for the Redskins this weekend, which means he's the quarterback of last resort.
+Well, a little National Football League news folks just learned that Donovan McNabb will be the third quarterback for the Redskins this weekend, which means he's the quarterback of last resort.

 He can only play if the other two get hurt.